obh/keycloak-custom-spi/README.md

 #Readme
 This is a Custom Policy SPI for Keycloak.
 To build this into a jar, use `mvn clean package`.

+Note: You'll have to ensure that your client has access to make this change.

 ## Adding this Policy to a client

 ```bash